GrayHatter/gr.ht/content/posts/consent-is-required.md

 +++
 layout = "post"
-title = "Consent is required"
+title = "Consent Is Required"
-email = "consent-required"
+email = "consentrequired"
 date = 2025-03-29
-tags = ["off-topic", "ethics", "consent", "trust"] draft = true
-# summary = """"""
+tags = ["off-topic", "ethics", "consent", "trust"] draft = true summary = """As I sit here trying to write this intro, I wonder how many more times someone is going to remind me exactly how important consent is, or remind me how easy it is to lose sight over how much influence any individual has over another."""
 +++

 As I sit here trying to write this intro, I wonder how many more times someone